gl-cli/glab/README.md

 - `GITLAB_HOST=gitlab.example.com glab repo clone group/project`
 - `GITLAB_HOST=gitlab.example.com glab issue list -R group/project`

-When inside a git repository `glab` will use that repository's GitLab host by default.
-For example `glab issue list` will list all issues of the current directory's git repository.
+When inside a Git repository `glab` will use that repository's GitLab host by default.
+For example `glab issue list` will list all issues of the current directory's Git repository.

 ### Configure `glab` to use self-signed certificates for self-managed instances